sabavenk/Prophet-Equifax/README.md

 # Equifax Prophet Project

 This repository contains a Python project to create and populate Pinecone indices with OpenAI embeddings for Equifax data.
-The project includes scripts for setting up the environment, processing data, and evaluating different approaches for generating and refining question banks.
+The project includes scripts for setting up the environment, processing data, and evaluating different RAG approaches including generating question banks and embedding search.

 ## Setup Instructions